jwest33/auto-agent/README.md

 2. The **Agent** keeps a Hopfield memory for cell cost prediction and tabular statistics to learn from experiences.

-3. **Decision Making** uses a rich 16-dimensional feature vector that includes direction vectors, cell shade information, surrounding cell data, and energy levels to evaluate potential moves.
+3. **Decision Making** uses a 16-dimensional feature vector that includes direction vectors, cell shade information, surrounding cell data, and energy levels to evaluate potential moves.

 4. For each step, the agent:
    - Evaluates all neighboring cells based on memory and goal-seeking behavior